HP Spectre x360 has instant privacy screen, 10-hour battery

 Using customer feedback, HP refined the Spectre x360 where users felt it was needed.
 The system is now available with eighth-gen Intel Core i5 and i7 processors including a quad-core option while its cooling has been optimized to bring down the heat.

-In turn, battery life has been improved, getting up to 10 hours in mixed use and up to 8 hours, 45 minutes of streaming video.
-(HP also says more than 16 hours is possible with a specific Core i5 configuration it tested, too.)
+In turn, battery life has been improved.
+HP says higher-end configurations with a 4K-resolution display and a Core i7 processor will hit up to 10 hours in mixed use and up to 8 hours, 45 minutes of streaming video.
+A Core i5 configuration with a full HD-resolution screen promises up to 16 hours, 45 minutes of mixed use, 12 hours, 15 minutes for local video playback and for streaming up to 11 hours 30 minutes.
 And it goes from zero to 90 percent charged in 90 minutes.

 Like its other x360 models, this Spectre has 360-degree hinges for rotating its screen around into various positions including a full-on tablet that you can write and draw on with its Windows Ink-certified pen.
 The 13.3-inch touch display can be either full HD (1,920x1080 pixels) or 4K (3,840x2,160 pixels) resolution with Corning Gorilla Glass NBT.
 While they're IPS displays with excellent off-angle clarity, you can shut down the view to anyone off to your sides with a press of the F1 button: An HP Sure View privacy screen borrowed from the company's commercial laptops is integrated into the full HD version.